Charles Street

 • Remove all the contents of the fridge and freezer.

 • Leave the fridge door open so that the frost can melt.
-If you are short on time, or have perishable goods, you can place a METAL bowl or pot of hot water in the freezer to speed the defrost process.
+If you are short on time, or have perishable goods, you can place a metal bowl or pot of hot water in the freezer to speed the defrost process.

 Air Conditioners

-All window mounted air conditioners must be installed and removed through the Residence Office at a cost paid for by residents.
-Please contact the Residence Office to book an appointment – this is required to ensure safe, secure and consistent installation.
+All window mounted air conditioners must be installed and removed through Housing Services at a cost paid for by residents.

 Please also note that: